-- 3. Within all court facilities, all individuals, including judges, court staff, attorneys, and jurors, shall should attempt to maintain at least six-foot social distancing from other individuals unless fully vaccinated.
-All court staff shall monitor and proactively enforce-compliance with social distancing requirements. - 4.
-If a petition is filed seeking a court order under Section 2 of the Department of Public Health Act, 20 ILCS 2305/2, the following procedures are required: - a.
-Such a hearing may be held remotely, either off courthouse premises or via telephonic or video hearing pursuant to Supreme Court Rule 185. - b.
-For a hearing held on courthouse premises, the respondent in such a matter may be required to wear a mask or other protective device or clothing as ordered by the court, and shall be so advised in the notice of hearing or summons issued by the attorney filing the petition. - c.
-Because proceedings under 20 ILCS 2305/2 deal with sensitive matters of personal health, the Court authorizes the filing of such cases under the respondent's pseudonym (e.g., "John Doe,") rather than his or her full name.
+- 3. Within all court facilities, all individuals, including judges, court staff, attorneys, and jurors, should attempt to maintain at least six-foot social distancing from other individuals unless fully vaccinated. - 4.
+If a petition is filed seeking a court order under Section 2 of the Department of Public Health Act, 20 ILCS 2305/2, the following procedures are required: - Such a hearing may be held remotely, either off courthouse premises or via a. telephonic or video hearing pursuant to Supreme Court Rule 185. - b.
+For a hearing held on courthouse premises, the respondent in such a matter may be required to wear a mask or other protective device or clothing as ordered by the court, and shall be so advised in the notice of hearing or summons issued by the attorney filing the petition. - Because proceedings under 20 ILCS 2305/2 deal with sensitive matters of personal C. health, the Court authorizes the filing of such cases under the respondent's pseudonym (e.g., "John Doe,") rather than his or her full name.